edge-mining/addon/README.md

 ## Edge Mining Installation

-Now the only thing you need to do is to install the `edge-mining` add-on by clicking the following button:
+Now the first thing you need to do is to install the Edge Mining add-on by clicking the following button:

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Fedge-mining%2Faddon-edge-mining)